Anessen/PSFalcon/Installation.md

 1. Download the [master repository](https://github.com/CrowdStrike/psfalcon/archive/master.zip) as a ZIP.
 2. Unpack the archive and move the contents of the `psfalcon-master` folder into your User Modules directory:

-**NOTE**: These commands assume you are running in a standard user PowerShell session (i.e. non-admin) and do not have [Folder Redirection](https://github.com/CrowdStrike/psfalcon/wiki/Installation#folder-redirection) enabled.
+**NOTE**: These commands assume you are running in a standard user (non-admin) PowerShell session and do not have [Folder Redirection](https://github.com/CrowdStrike/psfalcon/wiki/Installation#folder-redirection) enabled.
 Unpacking the module in the wrong place will lead to various errors that will prevent you from running any commands (including malformed URLs).

 * Linux/MacOS
 ```powershell